Glass City Wranglers: History

 On June 15, 2022, the team made national headlines as player Myles Copeland saved the life of referee John Sculli when he had a medical emergency during a playoff game against the Jamestown Jackals.

 On August 28, 2024, the Wranglers announced they would join the Basketball Super League for the 2024–2025 season.
 In October 2024, the team announced their home court would be at Maumee Valley Country Day School.

+On November 18, 2025, the Wranglers announced their new head coach would be Benjamin Scofield.
+He had previously been the team's assistant coach during multiple winning seasons.